canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/install-microk8s-on-mac-os/install-microk8s-on-mac-os.md

 multipass exec microk8s-vm -- sudo iptables -P FORWARD ACCEPT
 ```

-positive:
+positive
-Make sure you reserve enough resources to host your deployments; above, we got 4GB of RAM and 40GB of hard disk.
+: Make sure you reserve enough resources to host your deployments; above, we got 4GB of RAM and 40GB of hard disk.
 We also make sure packets to/from the pod network interface can be forwarded to/from the default interface.

 The VM has an IP address that you can check with the command: